FarronF/limerick-council-meetings/meetings/2014/07/17-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes of Meeting of Kilmallock Area Committee - 24th April 2014.md

 condition of Planning.
 It can be included if funding is made available.

+The members thanked Mr. O’Connor for his briefing.
+---
-The members thanked Mr. O’Connor for his briefing.--- **Discuss road repairs and signage for upcoming bike championship event in**
+**Discuss road repairs and signage for upcoming bike championship event in**

 **Kilfinane- Ballyhoura (Cllr.
 Houlihan)**